aaronmitchell1/Collider_sims/scenarios/reproducible_analyses/DGMs/README.md

 This folder contains all DGMs that were used in our simulation study.
 Methods were run on Pobs in all scenarios but an additional GWAS was also simulated on P in a hypothetical complete case analysis.
+All scenarios used a binary incidence trait and a continuous progression trait.

 Scripts in the format 401050 refers to n incidence SNPs, progression SNPs and SNPs affecting both in that order.